Michigan Motorcycle Helmet Law: What You Need To Know

 (Sources: NHTSA, “Traffic Safety Facts – Motorcycles – 2017 Data,” published August 2019; NHTSA, “Traffic Safety Facts – Lives and Costs Saved by Motorcycle Helmets, 2017” – published December 2019)[Note: Data for 2017 is the most current that is available]

 Any time that you are operating your motor bike on a public, Michigan highway and your traveling at more than 35 mph, you must wear shatter-proof goggles to “protect [your] eyes against insects, other airborne material, and highway surface water and debris.
 (MCL 257.708a)

 This rule applies if your motor bike is not equipped with a windshield.
 It also applies whether you are wearing a crash helmet or not.

 Need help?
 Call the attorneys at Michigan Auto Law

 If you have been injured in a motorbike-car accident and would like to speak to an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.